revakriid/cmc-backup/README.md

-# cmc-backup
+# cmc-backup Project backup.
+This is not a good code.

 git init

 git pull

 git add .

 git commit -m "YOUR MESSAGE"

 git push